-Sunrise and sunset will be about 1 hour earlier on Nov 5, 2017 than the day before.
-There will be more light in the morning.
+Sunrise and sunset were about 1 hour earlier on Nov 4, 2018 than the day before.
+There was more light in the morning.

 Daylight Saving Time (DST) in Canada starts on the 2nd Sunday in March and ends on the 1st Sunday in November.

 Most of Saskatchewan, some locations in Québec east of 63° westerly longitude (e.g. Blanc-Sablon), Southampton Island, and some areas in British Columbia don't use DST and stay on standard time all year.
 See table below.

 DST in Provinces and Territories in Canada (13 in total, 9 where all observe DST, 4 with parts on DST)

 |Alberta||Mar 11 - Nov 4||Northwest Territories||Mar 11 - Nov 4||Quebec (east)||No DST|